michael-sumner/go-make-things/content/articles/2018-01-22-javascript-is-ruining-the-web.md

 If you run an event or conference and would like me to talk more about this with your audience, [please reach out](/about) and let me know.

 And if you work at a company or manage team and want me to teach you how to build faster, more resilient websites and web apps, [get in touch](/about).
-I offer [traing and consulting services](/resources) for teams and projects of all sizes.
+I offer [training and consulting services](/resources) for teams and projects of all sizes.